2014 U.S. Senior Open

-A spectacular lightning display hovered long enough ... almost seven hours ... near Oak Tree Golf Club on a Sunday morning.
-Mother Nature’s exhibition cancelled the final 18-hole round of the 33rd PGA Club Professional Championship, but it didn’t end the dramatics.
+A spectacular lightning display hovered long enough ... almost seven hours ... near Oak Tree Golf Club on the Sunday morning of the 2000 PGA Club Pro Championship, canceling the final 18-hole round of the Championship.
 A contingency plan of a five- hole cumulative score playoff was deployed to decide the winner of the Walter Hagen Cup.
 Tim Thelen of Richmond,Texas and Mark Brown of Glen Cove, N.Y., who had tied after 54 holes at 1-over-par 214, marched to the 10th tee on a soggy Oak Tree layout to decide the national championship.
 Thelen, a 39- year-old assistant at Baywood Country Club in Pasadena, Texas, opened the duel by saving par from a greenside bunker.
 Two holes later, at the 131-yard par-3 13th, Thelen hit a sand wedge to within four feet of the hole.
-Brown’s tee shot sailed wide right into a grassy swale, from where he saved par with a brilliant recovery pitch and made a 10-foot par putt.
-But Thelen’s one-stroke margin held up on the par-4 14th, as he two-putted for par from 35 feet and Brown followed by missing his downhill 20-foot birdie attempt.
-Thelen had learned much from his CPC appearance one year earlier, when he tied for eighth at Whistling Straits in Kohler,Wis.
-“I had been there before and gone through the pressure.
-I felt I was ready.
-Oak Tree was without question the toughest golf course I’ve played in my life - by two shots.”
+Brown’s tee shot sailed wide right into a grassy swale, where he saved par with a brilliant recovery pitch with a 10-foot par putt.
+Thelen’s one-stroke margin held up on the par-4 14th, as he two-putted for par from 35 feet with Brown missing his downhill 20-foot birdie attempt.
+"Oak Tree was without question the toughest golf course I’ve played in my life - by two shots,” Thelen said.

 1988 PGA Championship

-The key hole was number 5 where Azinger made a bogey 6 and Sluman stunned the field by holing out a 115-yard wedge shot for eagle 3.
+The key hole was number 5 where Paul Azinger made a bogey 6 and Sluman stunned the field by holing out a 115-yard wedge shot for eagle 3.
 “As soon as I hit it I knew it was going to be close,” he said.
 “When it went in, it was the first time in 95-degree heat that I’ve had chills all up and down my body.”

 Azinger followed his bogey, with another bogey at 6 as Sluman birdied 7 to go two ahead.
 Three more birdies on the back nine sealed it for him.

 1984 U.S. Amateur